 INSIGHTS BY GEOGRAPHY

 North America is expected to account for the highest revenue in the medical device contract manufacturing market share.
 High demand for medical device development and contract manufacturing in the region due to the presence of major contract manufacturing companies with enhanced manufacturing capabilities is a major factor, contributing to the growth of the market.
-Moreover, the growing population density and the prevalence of chronic diseases, increased usage of healthcare equipment, the high demand for advanced healthcare products, growing investment and research for medical devices, and increased spending on healthcare are other factors influencing the market growth.
+Moreover, the growing population density and the prevalence of chronic diseases, increased usage of healthcare equipment, the high demand for technological advancements in healthcare products, growing investment and research for medical devices, and increased spending on healthcare are other factors influencing the market growth.
 The presence of major key vendors such as Jabil and Sanmina in North America is also responsible for the highest revenue share.

 INSIGHTS BY VENDORS